 - In connection with the closing of the IPO, the subordinated note was converted to equity; therefore, we no longer have the note payable and related interest expense. - On July 8, 2014, the Partnership entered into a secured revolving credit agreement with Wells Fargo Bank, National Association, or Wells Fargo, as the administrative agent, sole book runner and lead arranger.
 The credit agreement provides for a revolving credit facility in the maximum amount of \$500.0 million, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on the Partnership's oil and natural gas reserves and other factors (the "borrowing base").
 The borrowing base is scheduled to be redetermined semi-annually with effective dates of April 1st and October 1st.
 In addition, the Partnership may request up to three additional redeterminations of the borrowing base during any 12-month period.
-As of July 8, 2014, the borrowing base was set at \$110.0 million, and Wells Fargo was the only lender under the credit agreement, with a maximum credit amount of \$55.0 million.
-Under the credit agreement, the commitment of the lenders is equal to the lessor of the aggregate maximum credit amounts of the lenders and the borrowing base.
-As of August 6, 2014, the borrowing base was increased to \$110.0 million with Wells Fargo as the only lender under the credit agreement.
-The Partnership had outstanding borrowings of \$50.0 million as of August 6, 2014.
+As of September 30, 2014, the borrowing base was set at \$110.0 million.
+The Partnership had no outstanding borrowings as of September 30, 2014.